Acme United Corporation (ACU) CEO Walter Johnsen on Q1 2020 Results - Earnings Call Transcript

 Paul Driscoll

-We believe that first aid was close to 55% and the remainder of the cutting was 45%, right.
+I believe that first aid was close to 55%; and the remainder, the cutting was 45% play, obviously.

 Richard Dearnley

-And then to expand on Ralph's questions about gross margins, essentially.
-Taking the same kinds of work at G&A or SG&A, there's been a 200 or 300 basis point increase in the SG&A to sales over the last couple of years.
+Okay.
+And then to expand on Ralph's questions about gross margins, essentially, taking the same kind of look at G&A or SG&A. There's been a 200 or 300 basis point increase in the SG&A-to-sales over the last couple of years.
 Do you think that's permanent?
-Or can SG&A erode...
+Or can, well, SG&A...

 Walter Johnsen

-Yes, what we did exactly is, we were concerned that maybe there's going to be more bad debt.
-And so, we reserved for some things like that in the event that one major customer or another had more difficulty.
-So, we’ve increased the results there.
+Yes.
+What we did with our debt is -- we were concerned that maybe there's going to be more bad debt.
+And so we reserved for some things like that in the event that one major customer or another had more difficulty.
+So we increased the reserves there.

 Richard Dearnley

-And I think if the customer didn't go bust but is still around.
+And I take it the customer didn't go bust but is still around.

 Walter Johnsen